-The following control signals are buffered by U33:
+The following control signals are buffered by U33: DBIN --- Strobe generated by the 8080 when it wants to read the bus.
+Called "Data Bit IN".

-- DBIN --- Strobe generated by the 8080 when it wants to read the bus.
-Called "Data Bit IN". - WR --- Negative strobe generated by the 8080 when it wants to write to the bus.
-Called "Not WRite". - INTE --- Interrupt enable flag. - SYNC --- A strobe pulse generated at the beginning of each read/ write instruction byte. - WAIT --- A flag to indicate that the CPU is in a waiting loop, if the Ready line (U25, pin 23) is pulled low. - HLDA --- Hold Acknowledge flag indicates that the CPU has Tri-Stated (and stopped) and turned over its address and data lines to another device to use.
+- WR --- Negative strobe generated by the 8080 when it wants to write to the bus.
+Called "Not WRite". - INTE --- Interrupt enable flag. - SYNC --- A strobe pulse generated at the beginning of each instruction fetch, write to memory or I/O operation. - WAIT --- A flag to indicate that the CPU is in a waiting loop, if the Ready line (U25, pin 23) is pulled low. - HLDA --- Hold Acknowledge flag indicates that the CPU has Tri-Stated (and stopped) and turned over its address and data lines to another device to use.